How to cast your vote

 The deadline for applying to vote by proxy is 6 working days before an election however you can apply at any time.

-If you're a postal voter and you wish to appoint a proxy, you will need to cancel your postal vote by 5pm, 11 working days before an election.
-You can normally only arrange a proxy for specific election although exceptions can be made for occupational and health reasons.
+If you are a postal voter and you wish to appoint a proxy instead, you will need to cancel your postal vote by 5pm on 26 November, which is 11 working days before an election.

 Anyone can be your proxy as long as they’re: